Skip to main content

 2. Reaching Patients at the Point of Intent

-Search engine optimisation is unique among marketing channels because it intercepts patients at the exact moment they are expressing a need.
+Search engine optimisation is unique among marketing channels because it intercepts patients at the exact moment they express a need.
 A patient searching ‘private dermatologist Edinburgh’ is not idly browsing.
 They have a problem and are actively looking for a solution.
-Appearing prominently for that search places your practice in front of a prospective patient at the highest-value moment in their decision-making journey.
+Therefore, appearing prominently for that search places your practice in front of a prospective patient at the highest-value moment in their decision-making journey.

 3. Building Long-Term Authority and Trust